Ages 8-11yrs, 11-14yrs

 After high school, I went on to play at Penn State University where I was a four-year varsity player and captain of my team senior year.
 My passion for the game grew through college and I went on to pursue competing with the US Team.
 I played with the US Team for 10 years, including several tours and three World Cup tournaments finishing my playing career as the captain of the winning Gold Medal team in 1993.

-My coaching career began as a college student helping out at our summer camps at Penn State.
-Little did I know that would ignite the beginning of a long career in teaching and coaching the game that I love so much.
-I have coached at every level of the game from Kinderfarten to Division I college for over 30 years and I still feel the same thrill when my players learn a new skill or master something they never thought possible.
+My coaching career began as a college student helping at our summer camps at Penn State.
+Little did I know, that experience would ignite the beginning of a long career in teaching and coaching the game that I love so much.
+I have coached at every level of the game from Kindergarten to Division I college for over 30 years and I still feel the same thrill when my players learn a new skill or master something they never thought possible.

-I currently coach at New Hope-Colebury High School and am the Director of the Lady Bulldogs recreation club which serves players K-8.
+I currently coach at New Hope-Solebury High School and manage the Lady Bulldogs recreation club which serves players K-8.

 Why do I coach?
 The flash of excitement in a kid's eyes never grows old.
 Whether it is from acquiring a new skill or making a great play, their joy is certainly my joy.
-These moments are full of accomplishment for individual players, but become exponentially richer when experience with one's teammates.
+These moments are full of accomplishment for individual players but become exponentially richer when experienced with one's teammates.

 What is CLC Grit?

 Grit is defined in the dictionary as: firmness of character, indomitable spirit.

 I believe it is the difference maker between what makes players and teams good or great!
 On our team, players will certainly learn the game of lacrosse, complete with all the necessary stick skills, lacrosse IQ, and teamwork, but what will define us will be our GRIT!